DanielAbergel/Polynom/README.md

 - is zero
 ### Example run
-In the RunningExample class there are examples of Polynom and Monom functions ,You can run and see the examples have fun .
+In the RunningExample class there are examples of Polynom and Monom functions ,You can run and see the examples , you can plot a graph 2D with the RunningExampleGraph class(gral jar - there is a link to gral GitHub). have fun .
 ### Sorces
+gral plot 2D polynom https://github.com/eseifert/gral.git

 Riemann_integral  - https://en.wikipedia.org/wiki/Riemann_integral

 Bisection method - https://en.wikipedia.org/wiki/Bisection_method